statycc/pymwp/docs/demo.md

 This demo allows running pymwp analysis on [example programs](examples.md) on the web.
+See the [tool user guide](https://statycc.github.io/.github/pymwp) for details on interpreting the tool outputs.

 {%
    include-markdown "assets/demo.html"